 Honours Mathematics is an extension Mathematics program that is offered to students in Years 7-10.
-As part of this program, the student's complete assignment work or an exam at the end of the Semester.
-The Honours English program is run each year in Semester One for Years 8 and 9 students and involves a visiting author who prepares the students for a creative writing task.
+As part of this program, the students completed assignment work during Terms 2 and 3.

+The Honours English program is run each year in Semester 2 for Years 8 and 9 students and involves a visiting author who prepares the students for a creative writing task.